ecourtial/gmg-front/README.md

 ## Changelog

+### v1.1 :
-* v1.1 : follow the 4.1 version of the back (support of ROM copy type and Plastic tube casing type).
+* Follow the 4.1 version of the back (support of ROM copy type and Plastic tube casing type).
+* In the stories screen, instead of showing the story id, we show the story position.